Pick the Perfect Apple

 Liberty 1978 NY Ag Ex: McIntosh x Red Delicious medium to small dark red apple with a touch of pale yellow striping crisp and juicy Sep 15-25 keeps 3 months piquant off the tree but becomes very rich and complex on storage, wine like, rich flavor, crisp juicy and cider-like, very disease resistant, one of the best for apple butter eating, sauce, pies, baking, caramel apples, apple butter Jonamac, Melrose

-Lodi - similar to Yellow Transparent but thicker light and tender flesh July 5-15 keeps one month tart, similar to Yellow Transparent excellent for sauce fresh or frozen, pies Late Lodi, Yellow Transparent
+Lodi New York Montgomery x Yellow Transparent similar to Yellow Transparent but thicker light and tender flesh July 5-15 keeps one month tart, similar to Yellow Transparent excellent for sauce fresh or frozen, pies Late Lodi, Yellow Transparent

-Melrose 1944 Ohio Ag Ex: Jonathon x Red Del. large, red blocky apple very juicy, Oct 3-Oct 6 keeps five months medium tart with exceptional flavor, juiciness, and crispness, excellent storage, if you like Jonathon you will love Melrose eating, sauce, pies, baking, salads, cider Jonathon, Jonalicious, Jonamac, Swiss Gourmet
+Melrose 1944 Ohio Ag Ex: Jonathon x Red Del. large, red blocky apple very juicy, Sep 25-30 keeps five months medium tart with exceptional flavor, juiciness, and crispness, excellent storage, if you like Jonathon you will love Melrose eating, sauce, pies, baking, salads, cider Jonathon, Jonalicious, Jonamac, Swiss Gourmet

 Mollie's Delicious 1966 NY Ag Ex: G. Delicious x Red Gravenstein beautiful, large apple with a 60% red blush over pale cream, distinctive conic shape crisp and juicy Aug 18-Sep 8 5 months sweet, mild apple. preferred by those who don't like acidity/tartness, good off the tree, great after a month in storage eating, pies, salads Fuji, Red Delicious